Bed bug control techniques: Predators

 Natural enemies of bed bugs include the masked hunter (or masked bed bug hunter) insect, cockroaches, ants, spiders (particularly Thanatus flavidus), mites, and centipedes (particularly the house centipede Scutigera coleoptrata).
 However, biological pest control is not considered practical for eliminating bed bugs from human dwellings.

-While there have been few studies, the known predators of bedbugs are listed in the section on "parasites and predators" of a 1990 academic paper on bedbugs and public health.
+While there have been few studies, the known predators of bed bugs are listed in the section on "parasites and predators" of a 1990 academic paper on bed bugs and public health.